How advice can boost your financial wellbeing

 3. On track to meet goals

 You’re more likely to have a high sense of financial wellbeing if you feel like you’re on track to meet your objectives.
-Whether your goals include paying for your children’s education, saving up for a comfortable retirement or passing on a legacy to future generations, a financial adviser can help you determine whether you are on track and, if not, what could do to try to make up the shortfall.
-An adviser can also help you save and invest tax efficiently, for example through ISAs and pensions, so that more of your money goes towards your future.
+Whether your goals include paying for your children’s education, saving up for a comfortable retirement or passing on a legacy to future generations, a wealth manager can help you determine whether you are on track and, if not, what you could do to try to make up the shortfall.
+A wealth manager can also help you save and invest tax efficiently, for example through ISAs and pensions, so that more of your money goes towards your future.

 4. Flexibility to make choices